Inclusive, Invitational, Inspirational

 Our pattern of worship is varied.
 However a typical collective worship will begin with a greeting which sets the intention or focus.
 Words or a story from The Bible will be read.
 Leading from this children are engaged to make the intention or focus ‘come alive’.
 For example through drama, dance, song, music, images, a visitor or poetry.
 Following this is the response, a time for prayer, reflection and time to offer our intentions.
 The sending out is a vital part of our worship and ensures the impact of the Collective Worship is carried forward into the working day of the school.

 All members of the school community are encouraged to lead Collective Worship including staff, children, clergy and visitors.

 Collective Worship draws on our school vision, the church seasons, the seasons of the school year, British values, the values led by the Diocese of Canterbury as well as responding to the life events of our school community and the wider world.

 The children have had the opportunity to design a space they would like for quiet reflection or prayer.
 Here is the original designs and thoughts that we are beginning to create.

 Our Worship Team

 The Worship Team has a representative from each class from year 2 to year 6.
-They often start our whole school worship by lighting the candle and saying one of the following greetings.
+They start our whole school worship by lighting the candle and saying one of the following greetings.